markcode280/BlackFinchTest/README.md

 # BlackFinchTest

-What would I have improved if production
+What would I have improved if production:

 1. I would have applied SOLID principles by adding three separate classes.
 One class for loan application, one for loan decision and loan metrics that would implement given interfaces